ngx-translate/core/README.md

 #### 3. Define the translations:

-Once you've imported the `TranslateModule`, you can put your translations in a json file that will be imported with the `TranslateStaticLoader`.
+Once you've imported the `TranslateModule`, you can put your translations in a json file that will be imported with the `TranslateHttpLoader`.
 The following translations should be stored in `en.json`.

 ```json
 {